Elizabeth of Bohemia (1292–1330): Marriage to John of Luxembourg

 Elizabeth married John of Luxembourg, the son of Holy Roman Emperor Henry VII, shortly after his 14th birthday.
 The wedding took place on 1 September 1310, after John was forced to invade Bohemia.
 Henry and Anne fled to Carinthia, where Anne died in 1313.
 The coronation of John and Elizabeth took place on 7 February 1311.

-The marriage was initially a disaster, as Elizabeth needed to give birth to a son to prevent the inheritance of the descendants of her sisters, Margaret and Agnes, but did not have a son until six years into the marriage, when she gave birth to Charles IV, Holy Roman Emperor.
+The marriage was initially a disaster, as Elizabeth needed to give birth to a son to prevent the inheritance of the descendants of her sister, Margaret, but did not have a son until six years into the marriage, when she gave birth to Charles IV, Holy Roman Emperor.

 The marriage improved for a while as the succession was safely secured, but after a while, Elizabeth grew jealous of John, who had listened to her but whose political opinions differed to hers.
 In 1319 an alleged plot was uncovered, to depose John and replace him with their eldest son Charles.
 John had the culprits punished.

 John decided to prevent his wife from interfering in the education of their children, and took the three eldest children: Margaret, Bonne, and Charles, from Elizabeth's custody.
 Queen Elizabeth then lived at Mělník Castle and young Charles was imprisoned by his own father, before being sent to France in 1323, when he was 7 years old.
 He never saw his mother again.